 Parsons, T.R., Maita, Y., Lalli, C.M., 1984.
 A manual of chemical and biological methods for seawater analysis.
 Pergamon Press, New York. pp. 173.

 Total Dissolved Nitrogen:

-The TOC-L uses carrier gas, which is used to supply oxygen at 150mL/min to the combustion tube filled with oxidation catalyst.
+TDN was analyzed from 1994 to 2004 with a persulfate digestion on a Lachat.
+Starting in 2005, all smaples were analzyed (including some backlog samples) using a TOC-L with a TNM-L addition.
+This instrument uses carrier gas, which is used to supply oxygen at 150mL/min to the combustion tube filled with oxidation catalyst.
 To detect TN, the sample also goes through a combustion tube at 720 degrees C. The sample decomposes at this temperature to become nitrogen monoxide.
 The carrier gas carries the nitrogen monoxide to a dehumidifier, where it is dehydrated.
 Then it enters a chemiluminescence gas analyzer, where the nitrogen monoxide is detected.
 The detection signal from the analyzer genterates a peak which are proportional to the concentration of the TN in the sample.
 All samples were acidified and run at the Marine Biological Laboratory (MBL) 2010 and prior.
 All samples analyzed after 2010 were analyzed at the University of Vermont Rubensten Ecosystem Science Laboratory (RESL) in Burlington, VT including some backlog samples from previous years.